 Cristo Rey Richmond High School is a Catholic learning community that educates young people of limited economic means to become men and women of faith, purpose and service.
 Through a rigorous college preparatory curriculum, integrated with a relevant work study experience, students graduate ready to succeed in college and in life.

-Serves only economically disadvantaged students.
-The school is open to students of various faiths and cultures.
+Standard Two: A Cristo Rey school serves only students with limited economic resources and is open to students of various faiths and cultures.

-Shall prepare all of its students to enter and graduate from college.
+Standard Four: A Cristo Rey school prepares all students to enter and graduate from college.

-Integrates the learning present in its work program, classroom, and extracurricular experiences for the fullest benefit of its student workers.
+Standard Six: A Cristo Rey school integrates the learning present in its work program, classroom and extracurricular experiences for the fullest benefit of its students.

-Has an effective administrative and board structure as well as complies with all applicable state and federal laws.
+Standard Seven: A Cristo Rey school has effective administrative and board structures, and complies with applicable state and federal laws.

-Is an active participant in the collaboration, support, and development of the Cristo Rey Network.
+Standard Ten: A Cristo Rey school is an active participant in the Cristo Rey Network.